rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 |                             | 57.4                                 | 57.4                                 |
 | Median (months)             |                                      |                                      |

-1 In patients with measurable disease at baseline.

-2  Investigator assessed PFS analysis with data cut-off date of 30 November 2010.

-3  Final OS analysis performed when 46.7% of the patients had died with data cut-off date of 31 March 2013.

 The primary analysis of investigator-assessed PFS with a data cut-off date of 28 February 2010 shows an unstratified hazard ratio of 0.79 (95% CI: 0.68-0.91, 2-sided log-rank p-value 0.0010) with a median PFS of 16.0 months in the CP arm and 18.3 months in the CPB7.5+ arm.

 PFS subgroup analyses by disease stage and debulking status are summarised in Table 19.
 These results demonstrate robustness of the primary analysis of PFS as shown in Table 18.